-No. Only certain food and environmental testing is subject to this rule.
+No. Only certain food and environmental testing are subject to this rule.

 When would I be required to use a LAAF-accredited lab?

-- To support removal of a food from an import alert through successful consecutive testing.
+- To support the removal of a food from an import alert through successful consecutive testing.

 - As required by existing FDA food safety regulations, when applied, to address an identified or suspected food safety problem (i.e., certain tests of shell eggs, sprouts, and bottled drinking water).